 As in the above ManMAP example, successful M&A strategy is also based on the company’s analysis of its market and technology environment as well as its relative position there.
-Also part of this analysis needs to be the realistic picture of the company’s own capabilities including maturity of its M&A process and the resources/teams responsible for the transaction and later integration.
+Also part of this analysis needs to be the realistic picture of the company’s own capabilities including maturity of its M&A process and the resources/teams responsible for the transaction and later post-merger integration.
 Analysis should cover themes like:

 - Transaction Rationale

 - Market Attractiveness